top of page

 If you're concerned about how this will go, get support - reach out to me or talk to a therapist/coach first.

-We all have different connections to our "stuff."
-Some people are VERY concerned about having things thrown or tucked away, so it's important to reassure them that their stuff is safe with you.
+We all have different connections to our things.
+For various reasons, some people are VERY concerned about having things thrown or tucked away, and it's important to reassure them that their stuff is safe with you.

 (More about this in my story below)